gigagraph/backbone/system-setup/authentication.md

 > [!NOTE]
 >
 > The following command will prompt for the PIV PIN.
 The default PIV PIN is 123456.
 Change the default PIN before generating keys with `yubico-piv-tool -a change-pin`.
+>
+> Additionally, you should change PUK as well, if it is the first setup for the Yubikey with `ykman piv access change-puk`.

 ```shell
 yubico-piv-tool -a verify-pin -a selfsign-certificate -s 9a -S "/CN=SSH key/" -i ssh-public.pem -o ssh-cert.pem